About the Partnership for Prescription Assistance®

 Unfortunately, if you do not find your medication on our list, then we do not have assistance program information for it at this time.
 Please continue to check back for new program information.
 If you know of a program we should list on our site, please contact us.

 What drugs are available?

-Decisions about which drugs are included in a prescription assistance program are made by the participating pharmaceutical companies that sponsor the programs.
+Decisions about which drugs are included in a prescription assistance program are made by the participating biopharmaceutical companies that sponsor the programs.
 Use our search tool to see if your medications are supported by our program partners.